scaffold-eth/se-2-challenges/README.md

 > The `deposit()` function receives ETH and also transfers $BAL tokens from the caller to the contract at the right ratio.
 The contract also tracks the amount of liquidity (how many liquidity provider tokens (LPTs) minted) the depositing address owns vs the totalLiquidity.

 What does this hint mean in practice?
 The goal is to allow a user to `deposit()` ETH into our `totalLiquidity`, and update their `liquidity`.
 This is very similar to the `init()` function, except we want it to work for anyone providing liquidity.
-Also, since there already is liquidity we want the liquidity they provide to leave the invariant `k` unchanged.
+Also, since there already is liquidity we want the liquidity they provide to leave the ratio of the two assets unchanged.

 <details markdown='1'><summary>🦉 Guiding Questions</summary>